desophos/PoE-Clerk/README.md

 You can resize the sidebar using the handle at its bottom right.

-PoE Clerk is compatible with the Dark poe.trade theme (and none other).
+PoE Clerk is compatible with both the List and Tiles views, but Modern Dark is the only compatible theme.